Postby mkfarnam on Mon Jul 20, 2009 9:03 pm

 For a brief time in 1966? we use to have Jason (Jason was in his late 20's and was in charge of the clothing room on Hall-18) sew our pants so they fit real tight, I do not recall why, but we all did it and I remember them being so tight I could not sit down.

-ronl on Tue Jul 21, 2009 12:38 pm,
+Postby ronl on Tue Jul 21, 2009 12:41 pm

-I remember in school once a week we had
+I remember in school once a week we had forced square dancing lessions in the recess room, they were real korney.

 "Swing your partner round and round put her in the tolet and flush her down", hehehe

-ronl on Tue Jul 21, 2009 1:02 pm, edited
+Last edited by ronl on Tue Jul 21, 2009 1:02 pm, edited 1 time in total.

 ronl wrote:I remember in school once a week we had square dancing lessions, they were real korney.